GautamRaj-12/obsidian-git-sync/typescript/02_basic_types_ts.md

 	return a + b;
 };
 ```
+- When a parameter has a type annotation, arguments to that function will be checked:
 - Now if we try to do the following:
 ```js
 const sum = (a:number, b:number) => {